Simulating the Air Quality Impact of Prescribed Fires Using Graph Neural Network-Based PM$_{2.5}$ Forecasts: Conclusion and Future Work

 \section{Conclusion and Future Work}

+This work produced hourly PM$_{2.5}$ predictions for California using a GNN model and demonstrated that the GNN outperformed other machine learning models like an MLP or LSTM, likely due to its spatio-temporal modeling capabilities.
+The temporally fine-grained, hourly PM$_{2.5}$ predictions can help people better plan their outdoor activities to stay healthy.
+Additionally, our work focused on exploring two novel applications of the GNN model: 1) producing fire-specific PM$_{2.5}$ forecasts, and 2) predicting the PM$_{2.5}$ for simulated fire events.

+To the best of our knowledge, our paper is the first to apply GNNs to the task of distinguishing the PM$_{2.5}$ pollutant concentration emitted from fires versus ambient sources.
+This is significant as machine learning has higher computational efficiency than chemical transport models (CTMs), and the GNN model has been shown to outperform other machine learning models for pollution forecasting.

-To our knowledge, this is the first research paper to apply machine learning for simulating the PM$_{2.5}$ impact of prescribed fires, which is significant as machine learning is less computationally expensive than CTMs and requires lower expert curation of input variables.
-The primary contribution of this work is the prescribed fire simulation pipeline, which integrates prescribed fire simulations with GNN-based PM$_{2.5}$ predictions.
+Furthermore, to our understanding, this is also the first research paper to apply machine learning for simulating the PM$_{2.5}$ impact of prescribed fires, which is significant given the limitations of CTMs, as outlined above.
+A major contribution of this work is the prescribed fire simulation framework, which integrates prescribed fire simulations with GNN-based PM$_{2.5}$ predictions.
 Future work will focus on improving the fire simulation by incorporating physics-based modeling in the GNN framework.
-Our pipeline provides land managers and the fire service with a useful tool to minimize the PM$_{2.5}$ exposure of vulnerable populations, while also informing local communities of potential air quality impacts as well as beneficial trade-offs when implementing controlled burns.
+Our framework provides land managers and the fire service with a useful tool to minimize the PM$_{2.5}$ exposure of vulnerable populations, while also informing local communities of potential air quality impacts and beneficial trade-offs when implementing controlled burns.